mallikarjunsh23/IPL-2024-analysis/README.md

 - Explore the data to MySQL to create won by columns by writing query.
 - Export the data from MySQL to excel to paste the column which containing venue data.
 - Changing the data name in dataset with map code.
-- Created charts in the python with help of plotly library.
+- Created the dashboard in PowerBi.

 ### Results/Findings